jsdom/whatwg-mimetype/README.md

 Parsing is a fairly complex process; see [the specification](https://mimesniff.spec.whatwg.org/#parsing-a-mime-type) for details (and similarly [for serialization](https://mimesniff.spec.whatwg.org/#serializing-a-mime-type)).

-If the passed string cannot be parsed as a MIME type, the `MIMEType` constructor will throw.

 This package's algorithms conform to those of the WHATWG [MIME Sniffing Standard](https://mimesniff.spec.whatwg.org/), and is aligned up to commit [cc81ec4](https://github.com/whatwg/mimesniff/commit/cc81ec48288944562c4554069da1d74a71e199fb).

 ## `MIMEType` API